-Manufactured homes offer a multitude of economic and quality benefits when compared to site built homes.
-However, there are many misconceptions in the marketplace about what constitutes a manufactured home, and how manufactured homes compare to traditional site built homes in construction materials, government inspection criteria and price.
+Manufactured homes offer a multitude of economic and quality benefits when compared to stick built homes.
+However, there are many misconceptions in the marketplace about what constitutes a manufactured home, and how manufactured homes compare to traditional stick built homes in construction materials, government inspection criteria and price.

 Click on any of the links below for more information on what you can expect from a quality manufactured home in the 21st century, and how the industry and respective companies such as Ma Williams strive to achieve excellence with every home we supply.

 When building a custom home it is helpful to understand why manufactured homes may be a better alternative when compared to stick built homes; but first we need to define WHAT A MANUFACTURED HOME IS.

 The manufactured home is constructed to comply with the preemptive National Manufactured Home Construction and Safety Standards, a uniform building standard administered and enforced by the U.S. Department of Housing and Urban Development (HUD Code), which supersedes all local building codes on the home itself.